 I used this app for two weeks and made money walking the dog

-The WeWard app is free to download on iOS (opens in new tab) and Android (opens in new tab).
+The WeWard app is free to download on iOS and Android.
 Once downloaded, you’ll need to give the app permission to track your steps, as this is how you convert them into money.
 The app uses physical activity data to validate the steps you take, and geolocation data for the “I’m in” section of the app (more on this below), but promises not to sell your data with third parties.

 Once downloaded and connected, your steps will appear on the app’s pedometer.
 You can earn up to 25 wards per day by walking, but you’ll need to log into the app to convert your steps.
 It won’t do this automatically — I walked 9 miles around Dublin on day three of testing the app, but forgot to click convert, so didn’t get any points for my miles.
 I’ve since set up a daily reminder that flashes up on my phone at 9 PM.
 You can earn extra wards for taking part in challenges on the app, such as converting an exact number of steps per day or converting your steps between a certain time window.